 Mizubasho is brewed from water that began as snow and rainfall that was then filtered slowly through the ground before being pumped up in Kawaba, a small village.
 Like the distance traveled by the water, drinking Mizubasho takes you on a journey.
-From the heady, mixed-fruit aroma to the perfect amounts of umami and dryness, this sake is sure to satisfy.
-Be sure to relish the flavor by serving chilled.
+From the heady, mixed fruit aroma to the perfect amounts of umami and dryness, this sake is sure to satisfy.
+Be sure to relish the flavor by trying it chilled.

-Mizubasho is brewed in Gunma Prefecture in the Kanto region.
+Mizubasho is made in Gunma prefecture in the Kanto region.

 Nagai Brewing Company